Better products. Better prices. Better access.

 UNITAID’s Market Dynamics team supports the organization’s strategic decision-making by mapping the disease, technology and market landscape for HIV/AIDS, malaria and tuberculosis.
 Through publication of landscape reports, UNITAID also offers a global public service that has become a valuable reference for the public and private sectors.

-UNITAID currently supports 17 projects with 10 implementers.
+UNITAID currently supports 27 projects with 22 grantees.
 In 2012, the UNITAID Executive Board approved funding for five new diagnostic projects.

 UNITAID projects have produced concrete results in the form of cheaper, more effective and better adapted products to treat those living with HIV, malaria and tuberculosis in low-income countries.
 UNITAID funds projects in 94 countries.
 Please visit this page for a spotlight on our results or click here for an interactive visualization of all our projects.